What will I study?

-In your first year you will study 75 points of core subjects (usually six subjects) that most Biomedicine students will take to build an understanding of the structure and function of the body and consideration of the determinants of health and disease, including genetic and environmental influences (6 in first year, 2 in second year and 2 in third year).
+You will take 10 core subjects (150 points) across your degree that will build an understanding of the structure and function of the body and consideration of the determinants of health and disease, including genetic and environmental influences (6 in first year, 2 in second year and 2 in third year).

 BACHELOR OF SCIENCE

 In your first and second years you will complete subjects that are prerequisites for your major, including biology, chemistry and foundational human nutrition subjects.

 In your third year, you will complete 50 points (four subjects) of study that is deep and specialised study in human nutrition.

 Throughout your degree you will also take science elective subjects and breadth (non-science) subjects, in addition to your major subjects and prerequisites.